clampz/easycron/README.md

 * -l **concatinates the crontab file to the command line.**

 To install easycron to your path using the INSTALL script, run:
 ```
 sudo ./INSTALL
 ```

+the INSTALL script only supports OS X and debian like distros of Linux.